francodgstn/SimpleFixScanner/README.md

 =====
 Place the script somewhere on the server and point it with the browser.

-By default the scanner start the scan process from the SERVER_ROOT, if you want to scan a specific directory you have to specify the path on the $docRoot parameter.
+By default the scanner starts the scan process from the SERVER_ROOT, if you want to scan a specific directory you will have to specify the path on the $docRoot parameter.

 Currently supported fix
 ================
-- 336988 Injection Trojan and its variants [336988, 68c8c7, 8f4d8e, a59dc4],  thanks to fatsouls32 for 336988 regex fix - http://www.freestuff.gr/forums/viewtopic.php?t=64419 and to Brett and Paul for the variants
+- 336988 Injection Trojan and variants [336988, 68c8c7, 8f4d8e, a59dc4],  thanks to fatsouls32 for 336988 regex fix - http://www.freestuff.gr/forums/viewtopic.php?t=64419 and to Brett and Paul for the variants